bethanalyst/home-credit-project/README.md

 ## My Contribution

-I cleaned the data using R Studio (R) and then created a modeling notebook of the cleaned data.
-Then, I created a model card to document model limitations and model use.
+I initially cleaned the data using R Studio (R).
+But then changed to Python once I moved my modeling notebook to Jupytr but still maintained the qualities of the cleaned data.
+Then, I created a model card to document model limitations and model use (also in Jupytr).

 ## Difficulties Encountered